 East Asia Summit

-New Zealand plays an active role in the EAS, including in disaster relief capacity-building, regulatory good practice, and counter-radicalisation initiatives.
+In 2019 the EAS was held in Bangkok, Thailand.
+It covered a diverse array of issues with particular focus on the South China Sea and Indo-Pacific.
+New Zealand plays an active role in the EAS, including in climate change, sustainable development, disaster relief capacity-building, regulatory good practice, and counter-radicalisation initiatives.

 ASEAN Regional Forum